jeandi7/zreader3/README.md

 # Feature 2 :

-To understand the search reverse from an object to an user (see my first article about zanzibar and prolog with "who can permission object ?" )
+To understand the search reverse from an object to a user (see my first article about zanzibar and prolog with "who can permission object ?" )

 I draw
 - the relationships between an object and a user with a solid line (relationship is METADATA)